MannyD95/Storytime/README.md

 >
 > A toggle for genres and/or flavour text
 >
-> Troubleshooting .png image previewing
+> Troubleshooting .png image previewing and optimizing file storage